 The best joysticks to play Star Citizen

 I’ve picked a few joysticks and HOTAS setups which I think are the best considering the price, build quality, precision and internal sensors.
-I’ve divided them into budget, mid-range and high-end joysticks.
+I’ve divided this review into budget, mid-range and high-end joysticks.
 I also looked at dual sticks and HOTAS setups based on price quality ratio.

-To save you some reading I’ve put them all together in one image, but you’re welcome to read about all the sticks if you want to learn more.
+To save you some reading I’ve put them all together in one image at the bottom, but you’re welcome to read about all the sticks if you want to learn more.

 Best budget flight stick